Content-Aware Mamba for Learned Image Compression: Experiments

 \subsection{Evaluation}

-We test our models on three image datasets: the Kodak dataset (\cite{kodak1993}) at $768\times512$, the Tecnick test set (\cite{asuni2014testimages}) at $1200\times1200$, and the CLIC professional validation set (\cite{clic2021}) at 2K resolution.
+We test our models on three image datasets: the Kodak dataset \citep{kodak1993} at $768\times512$, the Tecnick test set \citep{asuni2014testimages} at $1200\times1200$, and the CLIC professional validation set \citep{CLIC2020} at 2K resolution.
 To assess rate-distortion performance, we report peak signal-to-noise ratio (PSNR), multiscale structural similarity (MS-SSIM), and bits per pixel (bpp).
-Average bitrate savings are quantified via BD-rate (\cite{bjontegaard2001}), and average PSNR improvement at matched bitrates via BD-PSNR.
-Model complexity is characterized by total parameter count, floating-point operations (FLOPs), peak GPU memory and decoding latency.
+Average bitrate savings are quantified via BD-rate \citep{bjontegaard2001}, and average PSNR improvement at matched bitrates via BD-PSNR.
+Model complexity is evaluated by total parameter count, floating-point operations (FLOPs), peak GPU memory and decoding latency. {We also provide detailed encoding latency on A100 and RTX3090 GPUs in Appendix \ref{encodings}. }